ttscoff/bunch/bunch-files/apps.md

 ## "Focusing" an App {#focus}

 If you start an app line with an `@` symbol, it will attempt to focus that app.
 This should be run as the last line of the file, after all other lines have run.
-Make sure the app you want to focus has already been launched.
+Make sure the app you want to focus has already been launched (_this line will not launch the app, only focus a running app_).

     OmniFocus
     MultiMarkdown Composer